 If you believe Noel Coward, it’s ‘very flat’.

 It’s all of those things, except the last one.
-Anyone walking the Norfolk Coast Path or cycling on the Cromer Ridge, the highest point in East Anglia, will testify that it undulates quite nicely, thank you.
+Anyone walking the Norfolk Coast Path or cycling on the Cromer Ridge, the highest point in East Anglia with a sea view, will testify that it undulates quite nicely, thank you.

 Norfolk is about bucket and spade and end-of-the-pier, candyfloss and fish and chips at Great Yarmouth, Hunstanton, Cromer and Sheringham, but it’s also strolling with dogs on wide open, empty beaches, warming mugs of hot chocolate, candy-coloured beach huts and big bowls of mussels with frites in cosy gastropubs.